 Thank you so much for considering LMV Counseling!

 The choice to attend counseling can be a challenging one.
 You may have tried receiving support from friends or family and it doesn’t seem to be enough.
 You may feel uncomfortable disclosing your true thoughts and feelings to them.
 This is where counseling can be helpful.
 In counseling, you will be treated with respect and the therapy room becomes a safe place to explore answers to overcome your struggles.
-Counseling is a joint process in which Lauren will foster the development of strengths, help you find solutions, and instill hope.
+Counseling is a joint process in which your counselor will foster the development of strengths, help you find solutions, and instill hope.
 Counseling should be meaningful and focused.

 Struggling with drug and alcohol use: